IBMStreams/samples/StreamsFlows/README.md

 - `AggregationExamples`: How to use the `Aggregation` operator

 - `IoT_TimeBasedBilling`: Time based billing application showing how to use the `WatsonIoT`, `Code` and `DB2 Warehouse` operators.
+- `ForecastWithR`: Score an R model with streaming data.

 Sample notebook hosted on Watson Data Platform: